Skip to content

 For Investors

-• Appreciation History: Average sales prices in Jackson County have risen from approximately $160,000 in early 2016 to over $315,000 by March 2026[cite: 48, 76].
+• Appreciation History: Average sales prices in Jackson County have risen from approximately $160,000 in early 2016 to over $326,000 by April 2026.

-• Rental Stability: Healthcare and Government sectors remain large employers, providing a stable tenant base for long-term rentals.
+• Rental Stability: Healthcare and government sectors remain large employers, providing a stable tenant base for long-term rentals.

 Looking Ahead: Jackson County Housing Market in 2026